-The protocol is divided into four phases: Initialization, withdrawal, transactions and deposit.
-The initialization phase is executed only once by the trusted third party (TTP) and the users.
+Our protocol is divided into four phases: initialization, withdrawal, transactions and deposit.
+The initialization phase is executed only once by a trusted third party (TTP), the bank and the users.
 The other three phases are related to the cycle of a single digital euro.